JulioUriostegui19/Latent-Imagination/README.md

 - 🐛 Bug reports (please!)
 - 💡 Suggestions for experiments
 - 🧠 Cognitive science insights
-- ☕ Coffee recommendations for late-night coding sessions

 ## 🎓 About the Researcher

 Hi!
 I'm Julio, a master's student diving deep into the intersection of **deep learning** and **cognitive science**.
 When I'm not training neural networks, I'm probably:
-- Reading papers about predictive processing
+- Playing Catan
+- Explaining to my family that no, I'm not "just playing with computers"
 - Wondering if my brain is just a really complex VAE
-- Explaining to my family that no, I'm not "just playing with computers"

 **Current status**: *"It's not procrastination if it's literature review"* 📖

 ## 🙏 Acknowledgments

 - My advisor (for keeping me scientifically honest)
-- PyTorch Lightning (for saving me from boilerplate hell)
-- Coffee (for obvious reasons)
 - The open-source community (for making research accessible)

 ---